When in doubt, just listen to the beat of your heart. It’s a rhythmic sound that tells you to take your interest in drumming to the next level.

 The best thing a muso can do for themselves is to create a setup where they are able to practise when it suits them.
 Have you got room to permanently set-up your drums so you can practise and have classes in the same space?
 In this case taking classes at home might be your best bet.

 The great thing is there are so many music teachers you can contact that will travel to you for your own private classes, or with the help of Superprof you can compare and select a teacher that’s experienced in the style of music you like.
 They can customise your class and teach you according to your own personal needs and schedule.
 If you cannot find the teacher you’re looking for in your city, you can also opt-in for online classes.
 There are some amazing drumming teachers online and those on Superprof charge an average of R358.
-Most these teachers will also give you a free taster class.
+On Superprof, you're able to filter your search based on your budget, and most of the teachers will also give you a free taster class.

 Now, you might be worried about neighbours complaining about your beautiful drumming noise?
 Fortunately there are some great electronic drums available in the market.
 You can pick where you want to practise and can adjust the noise levels.